RSE-Sheffield/RSE-Sheffield.github.io/_people/fariba-yousefi.md

 Her research interests are Gaussian Processes, data scarcity, imbalanced data and multi-task learning.
 She enjoys working on healthcare applications.

-Fariba’s experience in chairing and organizing scientific events include: the Gaussian processes summer school (http://gpss.cc/) and the Women in Machine Learning (WiML https://wimlworkshop.org/), where she was Senior Programme Chair at the affinity workshop for ICML 2020.
+Fariba’s experience in chairing and organizing scientific events include: the Gaussian processes summer school (http://gpss.cc/) and the Women in Machine Learning (WiML https://wimlworkshop.org/), where she was a senior programme chair at the affinity workshop for ICML 2020.

 She also contributes to open source projects such as [GPy](https://github.com/SheffieldML/GPy).